mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 have dealt with it, we really wanted to lead the way by finding a better way, usable by both us, and other members of the organisation.

-And thus, Brownsea[^Brownsea] was born: a platform on which we could list events for multiple ages and sections, request the bare minimum of information necessary (the less PII[^PII] we collect and store, the better), and have people sign up and receive an invoice in literally 30 seconds:
+And thus, Brownsea[^Brownsea] was born - not as an example of enshittification, but as a platform on which we could manage events for multiple <del>ages and sections</del> audiences.
+Better UX opportunities were available to pursue, so we set to request contact information from the existing membership database while only pulling what we needed - the less PII[^PII] we collect and store, the better.
+This results in a sign up and receive an invoice process taking, literally, 30 seconds:

 [^Brownsea]:
-    Named after the first Scout camp heled by Lord Robert Baden-Powell on Brownsea Island in England in 1907
+    Named after the first Scout camp held by Lord Robert Baden-Powell on Brownsea Island in England in 1907

 [^PII]: Personally Identifiable Information

 <video controls src="images/Brownsea-rego.mp4" width="1280"></video>

-This system integrates with a pair of authenticated API endpoints of Extranet[^Extranet], which do the following:
+This system integrates with <del>a pair of</del> <!--obfuscation of detail-->
+authenticated API endpoints of Extranet[^Extranet], which do the following:

 [^Extranet]: Scouts Victoria's membership database